22 January in Indian and World History

 OV Digital Desk

-22 January in Indian and World History is celebrated, observed, and remembered for various reasons.
-22 January is the birth anniversary of Thakur Roshan Singh, T.M Krishna, and Tarun Ram Phukan.
+22 January in Indian and World Historyย is celebrated, observed, and remembered for various reasons.
+22 January is the birth anniversary ofย Thakur Roshan Singh, T.M.
+Krishna, and Tarun Ram Phukan.

-22 January is also observed as the death anniversary of Shah Jahan and A. Nageswara Rao.
+22 January is also observed as the death anniversary ofย Shah Jahan and A. Nageswara Rao.

-Birth Anniversary
+Birth Anniversary on 22 January

 22 January in Indian history is celebrated as the birth anniversary of the following personalities:

-Thakur Roshan Singh (22 January 1892 – 19 December 1927), was one of the revolutionaries who fought for India’s independence.
+Thakur Roshan Singh (22 January 1892 โ€“ 19 December 1927), was one of the revolutionaries who fought for India’s independence.
 On 9 August 1925, the government treasury was looted under the ‘Kakori Kand’ near ‘Kakori‘ station near Lucknow, the capital of Uttar Pradesh.
 Although Thakur Roshan Singh did not directly participate in the ‘Kakori Kand’, seeing his charming and flamboyant personality, he was also sentenced to death along with the dacoit masters Ramprasad Bismil, Ashfaq Ulla Khan, and Rajendranath Lahiri.
 He was born on 22 January 1892 in Shahjahanpur, Uttar Pradesh.

-T.M Krishna, a trained Carnatic singer in India.
+T.M.
+Krishna, a trained Carnatic singer in India.
 He has received the prestigious Ramon Magsaysay Award for the year 2016.
 Along with him, another Indian, Bezwada Wilson, has also received this award.
-Bezwada has been given this award for his special contribution in the field of human rights, while TM Krishna has been given this award for his efforts for social solidarity in culture.
+Bezwada has been given this award for his special contribution to the field of human rights, while TM Krishna has been given this award for his efforts for social solidarity in culture.
 He was born on 22 January 1976.

-Tarun Ram Phukan (22 January 1877 – 24 July 1939), one of the prominent activists of Assam.
-He started his professional life as Barrister.
+Tarun Ram Phukan (22 January 1877 โ€“ 24 July 1939), was one of the prominent activists of Assam.
+He started his professional life as a Barrister.
 He had a big hand in the promotion of the Swarajya Party.
-Tarun Rai made his valuable contribution to improving the condition of women in India.
+Tarun Rai made a valuable contribution to improving the condition of women in India.
 He was always in favor of the equality of women.
 He was born on 22 January 1877 in Guwahati.

 Read More: 21 January in Indian and World History

-Death Anniversary
+Death Anniversary on 22 January

 22 January in Indian history is observed as the death anniversary of the following personalities:

-Shah Jahan (5 January 1592 – 22 January 1666), the fifth Mughal emperor.
+Shah Jahan (5 January 1592 โ€“ 22 January 1666), was the fifth Mughal emperor.
 He was very popular during his time due to his justice and luxury.
 After the death of Emperor Jahangir, Shah Jahan was chosen as the heir to the Mughal throne at a young age.
 He ascended the throne in 1627 after the death of his father.
 He died on 22 January 1666 in Agra.

 A. Nageswara Rao (20 September 1924 – 22 January 2014), is a famous Telugu film actor and film producer of Indian cinema.
 He was awarded the Padma Vibhushan, the second-best civilian award by the Government of India in 2011, and the Dadasaheb Phalke Award, the highest honor of Indian cinema, in 1990 for his significant contribution to the arts.
 He died on 22 January 2014.